 The naturalist, Henri Mouhot rediscovered Angkor Wat by accident.
 He was in Cambodia to study the local insects when he stumbled upon the glorious monument.
 Unfortunately for him, he didn’t have a lot of time to enjoy its achievement.
 He died just a year after the discovery, bitten by a poisonous insect.

 That’s all from me, I hope you enjoyed this virtual tour of the best Siem Reap temples.

 If you haven’t planned your trip there yet, find out how I plan my trips!

-Which temple is your favourite?
+Which Siem Reap temple is your favorite?